Tour of Molène Island

 Description of the walk

-(S/E) From the landing stage, walk along the ferry terminal and follow the road uphill.
-Just around the bend, near the area designated for the civil protection helicopter (H on the map), turn right to follow the coastal path that goes all the way around the island.
-Pass by the stone Oratory of Notre-Dame du Bon Retour and arrive at the orientation table, which allows you to find your bearings in the archipelago.
-Opposite, look for the Rocher du Kastel, an imposing mass weighing several tonnes.
+(S/E) From the landing stage, walk past the ferry terminal and follow the road uphill.
+Just around the bend, near the area designated for the civil protection helicopter (H on the map), turn right to follow the coastal path that circles the entire island.
+Pass by the stone Oratory of Notre-Dame du Bon Retour and arrive at the orientation table, which helps you find your bearings in the archipelago.
+Opposite, look out for the Rocher du Kastel, an imposing rock weighing several tonnes.

-(1) Continue along the path that descends towards the coastline to walk along the shore.
+(1) Continue along the path that descends towards the coast to walk along the beach.
 Pass Anse de Porzh Karn Don, the largest cove on the island, and continue along the west coast path.
-You will see many rabbits, which are often quite tame.
-Pass the pebble beach of Porzh Ronan and reach Rocher du Roelen and Anse du Vougeu, a natural viewpoint offering a breathtaking view of Ouessant and the Iroise Sea.
-On the hill on your left, you will see an old windmill whose roof serves as a landmark.
-Continue along the coast and its rocky outcrops.
-Pass the impluvium built in 1976 to collect rainwater on your left.
+You’ll see plenty of rabbits here, which are often quite tame.
+Pass the pebble beach at Porzh Ronan and reach Rocher du Roelen and Anse du Vougeu, a natural viewpoint offering breathtaking views of Ouessant and the Iroise Sea.
+On the hill to your left, look out for an old windmill whose roof serves as a landmark.
+Continue along the coast and its rocky ledges.
+Pass, on your left, the catchment basin built in 1976 to collect rainwater.

-(2) Turn left to reach the calvary and its enclosure, which offer a beautiful view, then turn right onto a diagonal path to return to the seaside.
-Continue to the southern tip, Beg Ar Loued, where archaeological excavations have uncovered a dry stone dwelling dating from between 2200 and 1800 BC.
+(2) Turn left to reach the wayside shrine and its enclosure, which offer a beautiful viewpoint, then turn right onto a diagonal path to return to the seaside.
+Continue to reach the southern tip, Beg Ar Loued, where archaeological excavations have uncovered a dry-stone dwelling dating from the period between 2200 and 1800 BC.

-(3) Continue on, noting the small fields sheltered by dry stone walls.
-Arrive at Anse de Porzh ar Bloc'h, which offers a view of the Îlot de Trielen to the south, which until 1955 was farmed by three seaweed farmers who raised 12 cows and cultivated the land.
+(3) Continue, noting the small fields well sheltered by dry-stone walls.
+Arrive at Anse de Porzh ar Bloc’h, which offers a view of the islet of Trielen to the south, which, until 1955, was worked by three seaweed-gathering farmers who kept 12 cows there and cultivated the land.
 The ruins can still be seen there.
-On the left stands an imposing landmark.
+On the left stands an imposing navigation mark.

-Walk along Porzh Bihan Beach, a pretty little beach sheltered from the north winds, and arrive at the slipway and shelters of the old lifeboats, now abandoned for permanent mooring in the harbour.
-Walk along Penn an Ero Beach, very popular at low tide for its fine sand and turquoise, translucent water.
+Walk along Porzh Bihan Beach, a pretty little beach sheltered from the north winds, and reach the slipway and shelters of the old lifeboats, now abandoned as they are permanently moored in the harbour.
+Walk along Penn an Ero Beach, which is very popular at low tide for its fine sand and turquoise, crystal-clear water.

-Reach the shelter of the old lifeboat "Amiral Roussin" (1894-1950), now decorated with magnificent frescoes.
+Reach the shelter of the old lifeboat "Amiral Roussin" (1894–1950), now adorned with magnificent murals.

-(4) Turn left at the hairpin bend to pass by the Saint-Ronan Well, continue slightly to the right along Rue du Patronage, pass the multi-purpose hall, turn left to join Rue du Canon on the right, which leads to the semaphore, now a museum.
+(4) Take a sharp left to pass near the Puits Saint-Ronan, continue slightly to the right along Rue du Patronage, go past the community hall, turn left to reach Rue du Canon on the right, which leads out opposite the semaphore, now a museum.

-With the rescue centre on your left, turn right onto a small road that leads to the small fishing port and its beach, which you follow on the left.
+With the rescue centre on your left, head right along a small road that leads to the small fishing port and its beach, which you follow on the left.

-(6) Go around the port area, pass behind the Drummond Castle Museum and continue along the path along the east coast via the Boulac'h and Feuntinigou beaches with a view of the inlet at the entrance to Molène harbour, which serves, among other things, as a sheltered harbour for passing yachts (view of the Îlot de Lédénez Vraz, accessible on foot at low tide).
-Finally, reach the pier (S/E).
+(6) Go round the harbour area, pass behind the Drummond Castle Museum and continue along the path along the east coast via the Boulac’h and Feuntinigou beaches, with a view of the inlet to Molène harbour, which serves, amongst other things, as a shelter for visiting pleasure craft (view of the Îlot de Lédénez Vraz, accessible on foot at low tide).
+Finally, head to the jetty (S/E).

 Waypoints